trolando/ParallelSaturationExperiments/README.md

 Compiling the sources
 -----
-Installing the Debian packages and compiling the necessary sources is done by running `./compile_sources.sh`.
+Installing the Debian packages, R packages and compiling the necessary sources is done by running `./compile_sources.sh`.
 The script will compile and install *Meddly*, *Sylvan* and *LTSmin*.
 Running the compile script ensures that all binaries that are built end up in the `tools` directory.
 Ultimately the script will run multi-core saturation with the force order on the Petri net running example presented in the paper.